vcmikuu/layconnector/README.md

 ## LayConnector Overview

-**LayConnector** is a lightweight Qt‑based desktop application that bridges live chat between TikTok and Twitch, with support for custom chat‑triggered actions.
+**LayConnector** is a lightweight Qt‑based desktop application that bridges live chat between TikTok and Twitch, with support for custom chat‑triggered actions and DumbRequestManager integration.

 - **Mirror chats**: forwards every TikTok comment into your Twitch channel.
 - **Custom actions**: configure triggers (e.g. `!hello`) and multiple dynamic responses.
+- **DumbRequestManager integration**: interact with the song request system directly from TikTok.
+- **Enhanced GUI**: improved action management with tabbed interface and better feedback.
 - **Easy setup**: guided wizard for first run, plus a GUI to add/edit actions.